JMousqueton/2022-OpenSSL-SCAN/README.md

 # OpenSSL 3.x scanner

-Scan for OpenSSL 3.x on Linux (Windows coming soon)
+Scan for OpenSSL 3.x on Linux and linux based on [MalwareTech Tools](https://github.com/MalwareTech/SpookySSLTools)

 ## Usage for Linux